EndPointCorp/end-point-blog/2018/10/10/image-recognition-tools.html.md

 ### Libraries

 #### OpenCV

-[OpenCV](https://opencv.org/) is an open source library for computer vision, which comes together with libraries which we could use for our detection and recognition work.
+[OpenCV](https://opencv.org/) is an open source library for computer vision, which comes together with libraries which we can use for our detection and recognition work.

 In my understanding, the face detection will come first and the recognition second.
 In newer digital cameras and smartphones facial detection is quite common.
-Social media applications sometimes use facial recognition to suggest similar faces to be tagged in photo albums (or for photo album reorganization).
+Social media applications sometimes use facial recognition to suggest similar faces to be tagged in photo albums, or for photo album reorganization.

-#### Tools based/making use of OpenCV
+#### Tools based on or making use of OpenCV

-Apart from the custom-​written Python codes which use OpenCV and Numpy, I also found out there are several works which use Tensorflow together with Neural Networks, called YOLO (You Look Only Once).
+Apart from the custom-​written Python code which uses OpenCV and Numpy, I also found out there are several works which use TensorFlow together with neural networks, called YOLO (You Look Only Once).
 They are:

 * [darknet](https://pjreddie.com/darknet/) (written in C)
-* [darkflow](https://github.com/thtrieu/darkflow) (written with Python and seems to work as a wrapper for darknet) — you need to install different dependencies from darknet, for example Cython and Tensorflow.
-The good thing is that we could use this tool for a video post-​processing (where instead of taking input directly from a webcam, we take it from existing videos).
-However if you want to use the latest YOLO algorithm, then just stick to Darknet rather than using Darkflow.
+* [darkflow](https://github.com/thtrieu/darkflow) (written with Python and seems to work as a wrapper for darknet) — You need to install different dependencies from darknet, for example Cython and TensorFlow.
+The good thing is that we could use this tool for a video post-​processing, where instead of taking input directly from a webcam, we take it from existing videos.
+However, if you want to use the latest YOLO algorithm, then just stick to Darknet rather than using Darkflow.
 There is a fork on GitHub which could allow Darknet to save the output of the processed video into a file as well.

 To rotate the video if it was taken from a smartphone but in a 180 degree position: